Microsoft Security Essentials vs Avira vs avast! vs AVG: Best free anti-virus/anti-malware program for Windows [3rd Edition]

 Final Verdict

-While there are some noteworthy aspects – such as Microsoft Security Essential’s low false positive count or avast!’s lowest computer impact or Avira’s best detection and removal performance – there is no one “winner” between Microsoft Security Essentials, Avira Free, avast!
-Free, and AVG Free.
+While there are some noteworthy aspects — such as Avira’s excellent protection and removal performance — there is no one “winner” between Avira Free vs avast Free vs AVG Free vs Panda Cloud Free vs Bitdefender Free vs Microsoft Security Essentials.
 To try to determine which one is the “best” is like trying to split hairs; it is hard to do and it hurts.
-In real-life situations, all four programs will provide users with excellent protection.
+Still, that doesn’t mean we can’t try now does it? :-)

 Download Links